 Even if you already own a grill, you may want to take stock of its condition — will it last another season?
 Hopefully, that is the case, but sometimes the answer to that question is a resounding no — or maybe you want to upgrade.
 Either way, you'll want to take advantage of a great grill deal when you see it.

 Grills used to be something you could only buy at home centers.
-But nowadays you can buy them online, and oftentimes with some savings, especially around Labor Day.
+But nowadays you can buy them online, and oftentimes with some savings.
 Luckily, we here at Gear Patrol are obsessed with getting you the best value, so we're always hunting for the lowest price.
 If you're in the market now, there is definitely a deal for you.
-Check in on this page for all the best sales that you can shop as summer starts to come to a close.
+Check in on this page for all the best sales that you can shop throughout the year.

 Lowe's: Save big on outdoor kitchen setups.

 Walmart: Enjoy rollbacks and reduced savings on grills and grilling tools.